AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/bulk-export-api-information.md

 ---
 # Bulk Export API Information {#bulk-export-api-information}

-Learn how to check how much Bulk Extract capacity has been taken up by your Marketo Engage instance over the last seven days.
+Learn how to check how much [Bulk Extract API](https://developers.marketo.com/rest-api/bulk-extract/){target="_blank"} capacity has been taken up by your Marketo Engage instance over the last seven days.

 >[!NOTE]
 >